sarahciston/codingcare/posts/guide.md

 When we are together and witness each other struggle, that commonality reveals lightness and joy through community support.
 (You're not going insane, because you're not the *only one* who's gone insane staring at their code before.
 Yes, you do need sleep.
 Yes, you'll figure it out, or you'll figure something out.
 And we're here to help.)

 >"I loved editing that Three.js[^threejs] scene with Ada.
 I love being able to have group input.
 Before I was trying to communicate Three.js knowledge, and I've been struggling to get it out of my head.
 But, for some reason, seeing it in the group setting, it was a really fulfilling experience — like a teaching moment where I could communicate a lot of knowledge in a short amount of time."
->>—Samir Ghosh, they/them, PhD student, UC Santa Cruz & former assistant director, USC Ahmanson Lab
+>>—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab

 [^threejs]: Three.js is a code library (an add-on) in the Javascript language that helps create 3D graphics: [Three.js](https://threejs.org).
 For similar tools at a more introductory level, also check out the code library [P5.js](https://p5js.org), which is a great place to start learning widely applicable coding skills.

 >"The constant state of exposure – and along with it, a sustained vulnerability – is enabled only through constant and meticulous practices of documentation.
 Far from covering up our bugs, we [hackers] openly acknowledge and even explain them.
 We don't hide problems.
 The virtue of transparency is that it makes actions accountable."
->>— Anja Groten, Hacking & Designing: Paradoxes of Collaborative Practice" in @bogersCriticalMakersReader2019
+>>–Anja Groten, Hacking & Designing: Paradoxes of Collaborative Practice" in [@bogersCriticalMakersReader2019]

 [//]: # "[XXX should i be linking technical tools to the CCC Resource Hub items instead?
 And can those be linked if they're dynamically generated?]"